The Right Dressage Bridle Can Make or Break Your Test

-Made to impress, this bridle is a unique combination of old-world tanning methods, highest quality leather, and attention to detail.
-The wide mono style crownpiece is designed for even pressure distribution and complements the aesthetically pleasing tapered padded noseband.
+Made to impress, this bridle is a unique combination of old-world tanning methods, the highest quality leather, and attention to detail.
+The wide mono-style crownpiece is designed for even pressure distribution and complements the aesthetically pleasing tapered padded noseband.

 This bridle comes with calfskin covered reins for a comfortable grip.

 - Mono-style crown piece